 Levelled Learning Intervention (LLI) is a small group program that provides an opportunity for students who have not yet established effective reading and writing processes for their level of schooling, to improve their literacy learning.

-Students in the Program receive regular thirty-minute lesson in addition to the regular classroom reading and writing program.
+Students in the Program receive regular thirty-minute lessons in addition to the regular classroom reading and writing program.

 The content of our Mathematics program is drawn from the Victorian Curriculum and all classes from Prep to 6 schedule 5 hours of maths learning each week.